stuartherbert/putting-ansible-to-work/preparing-a-computer.md

 * a virtual machine either locally or in the cloud
 * a physical server running in a datacenter

-Throughout this book, I'm going to call the computer that is being provision the _target computer_.
+Throughout this book, I'm going to call the computer that is being provisioned the _target computer_.

 ## Install SSH

-You need to make sure that an SSH service is installed and running on the target computer.
+You need to make sure that an SSH daemon is installed and running on the target computer.
 When you run Ansible, it is going to log into the target computer via SSH.

 <pre>
 # Ubuntu, Debian